-The DCA will similarly be required to update its website to reflect its approval of the credentialing entity, and to provide the public with the name and contact information of the credentialing entity, as well as a link to the entity's website.
+The DCA will similarly be required to update its website to reflect its approval of the credentialing entity and to provide the public with the name and contact information of the credentialing entity, as well as a link to the entity's website.
 Upon the DCA's receipt of notice that the credentialing entity has published a list of certified recovery residences, the DCA would be required to notify all health care practitioners and substance use disorder treatment providers in the State about the availability of the list, and about the bill's requirements regarding professional referrals to recovery residences.
-In particular, with respect to such referrals, the bill provides that, following the receipt of notice regarding the list's availability, a health care practitioner or substance use disorder treatment provider will be prohibited from referring a patient to a recovery residence, unless the recovery residence is listed as a certified recovery residence on the credentialing entity's website; or the recovery residence - whether certified or not - is owned or operated by a licensed or certified substance use disorder treatment provider, or by a wholly owned subsidiary thereof.
+In particular, a health care practitioner or substance use disorder treatment provider will be prohibited from referring a patient to a recovery residence unless the recovery residence is listed as a certified recovery residence on the credentialing entity's website, or the recovery residence, whether certified or not, is owned or operated by a licensed or certified substance use disorder treatment provider or by a wholly owned subsidiary thereof.
 However, the bill would specify that nothing in its provisions may be deemed to require a health care practitioner or substance use disorder treatment provider to refer any patient to a recovery residence.

 The bill would specify that a recovery residence, whether certified or not, may not be considered to be either a health care facility within the meaning of the "Health Care Facilities Planning Act," P.L.1971, c.136 (C.26:2H-1 et seq.), or a substance use disorder treatment facility within the meaning of P.L.1970, c.334 (C.26:2G-21 et seq.), and P.L.1975, c.305 (C.26:2B-7 et seq.).
-The bill would further specify that any recovery residence that holds a valid certificate of compliance, issued under the bill's provisions, may not be considered to be a rooming or boarding house, and is to be exempted from the provisions of the "Rooming and Boarding House Act of 1979," P.L.1979, c.496 (C.55:13B-1 et seq.) and any rules or regulations adopted pursuant thereto.
-(Uncertified recovery residences would, however, still remain subject to applicable rooming and boarding house requirements.)
-In addition, a certified recovery residence will be exempt from any rules and regulations governing the operation or certification of recovery residences or sober living homes, which rules and regulations were adopted by the Department of Community Affairs, the Department of Health, or the Department of Human Services prior to the bill's effective date.
+The bill would further specify that any recovery residence that holds a valid certificate of compliance may not be considered to be a rooming or boarding house, and is to be exempted from the provisions of the "Rooming and Boarding House Act of 1979," P.L.1979, c.496 (C.55:13B-1 et seq.).
+Uncertified recovery residences will remain subject to applicable rooming and boarding house requirements.

+In addition, a certified recovery residence will be exempt from any rules and regulations governing the operation or certification of recovery residences or sober living homes adopted prior to the bill's effective date.
 This bill will effectively supersede all other pre-existing rules and regulations on this issue.